EtiyaMobileTech/Application-Rating/README.md

 This is a library for Android applications, which asks users to rate the given application in Play Store.

+The way it works:

+Application rating dialog is shown after given times (frequency) of trigger.
+The lib can be called from onCreate, onStart, onResume, click event, or any type of event.
+Each time the lib is called, the counter increments towards the given frequency.
+After reaching the frequency, it will ask user whether to rate the application or not.
+If user says yes, it will open your application's Play Store page, and the rating dialog will never be shown again.
+If user says no, the rating dialog will re-appear after another cycle of the given frequency.

+Texts of the rating dialog are customizable.
+Default frequency is set to 30, but can be customized, too, to your heart's desire.

 Copyright (C) 2017 Ferid Cafer

 Licensed under the Apache License, Version 2.0 (the "License");